manzoorali29/SURE/README.md

-# SURE: A Sentence encoding based approach for Unsupervised Relation Extraction
+# Unsupervised Relation Extraction with Sentence level Distributional Semantics
-SURE is an unsupervised system for relationship extraction relying on sentence vector representations (i.e., sentence enocoding).
+SURE is an unsupervised system for relationship extraction relying on Sentence level Distributional Semantics (i.e., sentence enocoding).
 For more details please refer to: The paper

 ## Architecture: system description
 ![](recent.svg)